 Consequently, your CTR and ROAS might soar as you target shoppers with no intention of making a purchase.

 How to solve the issue: Rather than saving all the abandoned carts, search for ways to lower cart abandonment earlier in your customer funnel by staying transparent about costs and payment options and including trust signals in your checkout process.

 Abandoned carts will cost you money and not only in potential sales.

 Promo campaigns to get back lost conversions might cost between $0.60 and $1.25 per click.
 So, on the one hand, it is less expensive than CPC and PPC ads.

 On the other hand, comparing the expenses on clicks between retargeting ads and standard ones doesn’t consider the costs of getting those visitors to the website the first time.
 Thus, companies spend hundreds or even thousands to get people to their stores the first time — and after that, a few more bucks per click to get them back again.

 How to solve the issue: Try to lower your cart abandonment rate.
 If you lose clients to abandonment, it is harder to recover such carts and get those visitors back to your Amazon store.
 So strive to harness all the pivotal aspects of the client’s journey.

-What’s more, you can’t influence most reasons for Amazon-specific shopping cart abandonment.
+What’s more, you can’t influence most Amazon-specific shopping cart abandonment reasons.
 So, for example, you can’t prevent users from browsing your competitors – the Amazon recommendation engine only encourages them to behave in such a manner.

 Nevertheless, there are some ways to reduce shopping cart abandonment.